nmdp-bioinformatics/igloader/README.md

 # igloader

-HL7(R) FHIR(R) implementation guide uploader (from IG pack tarball file).
+HL7(R) FHIR(R) implementation guide uploader (from IGPack tarball file).

-For now, this is a very simplistic IG uploader, with no handling of the IG pack's package.json file or server's CapabilityStatement.
+For now, this is a very simplistic IG uploader, with no handling of the IGPack's package.json file or server's CapabilityStatement.

 Except for the requests module, this code uses only Python standard library modules.
-It uses the json module to inspect file resource types, but uploads raw IG pack file content, in part due to limitations in the json module's handling of decimal data types.
+It uses the json module to inspect file resource types, but uploads raw IGPack file content, in part due to limitations in the json module's handling of decimal data types.

 Usage example ...